japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ContinuousReader.md

 void setStartOffset(Optional<Offset> start)
 ----

-Used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run the streaming query in continuous mode>>.
+Used exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run the streaming query in continuous mode>>.

 |===